kljr/SpringboardVM/README.md

 After the update completes, run `vagrant up`.

 The first time running vagrant will take a while.
-After all processes complete successfully you can view the SpringboardVM dashboard at http://dashboard.sbvm.dev.
+After all processes complete successfully you can view the SpringboardVM dashboard at http://dashboard.sbvm.local.

 After the initial install, if you want to create additional Springboard sites besides the two default sites, copy config/example.local.config.yml to config/local.config.yml and edit as you see fit.
- Then run `scripts/make-sb.sh` and `scripts/sbvm-provision.sh` in that order.
+ Then run `scripts/make-sb.sh` (alias 'sbvm_make') and `scripts/sbvm-provision.sh` (alias 'sbvm_prov') in that order.

 ## What does SpringboardVM do?